SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 </IfModule>

-Restart apache and check if php is working
+Restart Apache and check if PHP is working

-/usr/local/apache/bin/apachectl graceful
+# /usr/local/apache/bin/apachectl graceful

 <?php phpinfo(); ?>

-Unpack and install imap server
+Unpack and install IMAP server

-Unpack UW IMAP archive.
+Unpack the UW IMAP package.

 # cd /usr/local/src